romeorizzi/TALight/rtal/README.md

 ### Release build

-To build this project in debug mode issue the command:
+To build this project in release mode, first move to the directory `rtal` of this repo as downloaded on your local machine, and then issue the command:
 ```bash
 cargo build --release
 ```